Erik Sparre: Early life

 Erik Larsson was born on 13 July 1550 to Lars Siggesson of the noble family Sparre and Britta Turesdotter of the noble family Trolle.
-His father was well-regarded, holding a strong reputation and friendship with King Gustav I, serving as his top general.
-Records of his youth are scarce and often contradictory, but it is likely that he studied abroad between 1569 and 1573; a 1570 record at the University of Frankfurt an der Oder lists a student as Ericus Sparr, nobilis, Suecus ('Erik Sparre, noble, Swede').
+Lars was well-regarded, holding a strong reputation and friendship with King Gustav I, serving as his top general.
+Records of Erik's youth are scarce and often contradictory, but it is likely that he studied abroad between 1569 and 1573; a 1570 record at the University of Frankfurt an der Oder lists a student as Ericus Sparr, nobilis, Suecus ('Erik Sparre, noble, Swede').
 He likely furthered his education in Padua, Italy.
 During his time abroad, Sparre developed exceptionally strong language skills, particularly in Italian and Latin, though he was conversant in French as well.
 At some point in 1574, he returned to Sweden.
-On 30 November of the same year, he proposed to Ebbe Brahe, daughter of Per Brahe the Elder, who was first cousin to John III of Sweden and a highly influential figure in the Swedish court.
+On 30 November of the same year, he proposed to Ebbe Brahe, daughter of Per Brahe the Elder; Per was first cousin to John III of Sweden and a highly-influential figure in the Swedish court.

 In 1575 or 1576, Sparre was appointed Privy Councilor (Riksråd) and had a special interest in the organization of the National Archives.
 Largely uninvolved in the everyday operations of the office, he was used by the court as a functionary and diplomat.
 He was effectively utilized as commissioner of negotiations with the Danes in March 1575 regarding the Swedish–Danish border before later being dispatched to the courts of the Count of East Frisia and the Holy Roman Emperor in the summer of the same year.
 Despite these early successes, Sparre was party to several power struggles between the Crown of Sweden, the Duke, and the high nobility, particularly with regards to the distribution of power.
 In March 1576, Sparre and other members of the nobility submitted new proposals for the liturgy on behalf of the king and the appointment of higher officials to Duke Charles, which he rejected.
 On 11 February 1577, Sparre, Brahe the Elder, and two other nobles from Uppland met in Stockholm with the clergy and the king, which affirmed the previous liturgical changes and drew Sparre in the middle of the power struggle between the king and the duke.